sujala/test-idm/doc/release_notes/3_18/deployment.rst

 These properties should be removed from the respective properties files as they are no longer used.

-.. list-table:: Configuration Changes
+.. csv-table:: Configuration Changes
-   :header-rows: 1
-   :widths: 8 60 7 7 7

-   * - Name
-     - Story
-     - File
+   :header: "Name", "Story", "File"

+   None,

 Directory Changes
 ------------------